 Obj.
-Standard Condition Notes/Comments Score

-1 The course homepage is functional and well- Choose an

-organized. item.

-2 Large blocks of information are divided into Choose an manageable sections with ample white space around item. and between the blocks.
-3 There is enough contrast between text and Choose an background for the content to be easily viewed. item.
+Standard Condition Notes/Comments Score 1 The course homepage is functional and well-organized.
+Choose an item.
+2 Large blocks of information are divided into manageable sections Choose an item. with ample white space around and between the blocks.
+3 There is enough contrast between text and background for the Choose an item. content to be easily viewed.
 4 Instructions are provided and well written.
 Choose an item.
-5 Text is formatted with titles, headings, and other Choose an styles to enhance readability and improve the item. structure of the document.
-6 Font size is consistent within each page and across Choose an pages. item.
-7 Canvas Pages are used where appropriate rather Choose an than direct uploads of files (PDFs, WORD item. documents, PPT, etc.) 8 Video and audio material are chunked into easily Choose an digestible chunks no longer than 15 to 20 minutes item. in length.
-Tota l Score for Section 6: Design and Layout /24
+5 Text is formatted with titles, headings, and other styles to Choose an item. enhance readability and improve the structure of the document.
+6 Font size is consistent within each page and across pages.
+Choose an item.
+7 Canvas Pages are used where appropriate rather than direct Choose an item. uploads of files (PDFs, WORD documents, PPT, etc.) 8 Video and audio material are chunked into easily digestible Choose an item. chunks no longer than 15 to 20 minutes in length.
+Total Score for Section 6: Design and Layout . /24